aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 # Add Analytics and Storage

 Next, we'll add some features, like tracking user behavior analytics and uploading/downloading images in the cloud.
 Start by running `amplify add analytics` in your project.
 You can enable analytics for authenticated users only, or for users that aren't authenticated.
-You've already added authentication to your project so you can choose `No`.
-Or, you an also try a new project without authentication configured to test this feature.
+You would be pormpted to ask whether you want to allow guests and unauthenticated users to send analytics events, so you can choose `Yes`.
+You you an also try a new project without authentication configured to test this feature.

-Run `amplify add storage` and then select the Amazon S3 provider.
+Run `amplify add storage` and then select **Content (Images, audio, video, etc.)**.
+You'll then be prompted for autorization related questions.
+Choose **Auth and guest users** to give both authorized and guest users access.
+In the next prompts, based on your previous selection you would be asked to configure read/write permissions for the authorized and guest users.
 When complete, run `amplify push` to create the cloud resources.

 Edit your `App.js` file in the React project again and modify your imports so that the `Analytics` and `Storage` categories are included in addition to the `S3Album` component, which we'll use to upload and download photos.